OfficeDev/Office-Add-in-samples/Samples/outlook-set-signature/README.md

 ## Run the sample

-You can run this sample in Outlook on Windows or in a browser.
+You can run this sample in Outlook on Windows, Outlook on Mac (new UI in preview), or in a browser.
 The add-in web files are served from this repo on GitHub.

 1. Download the **manifest.xml** file from this sample to a folder on your computer.
-1. Sideload the add-in manifest in Outlook on the web or on Windows by following the manual instructions in the article [Sideload Outlook add-ins for testing](https://docs.microsoft.com/office/dev/add-ins/outlook/sideload-outlook-add-ins-for-testing).
+1. Sideload the add-in manifest in Outlook on the web, on Windows, or on Mac by following the manual instructions in the article [Sideload Outlook add-ins for testing](https://docs.microsoft.com/office/dev/add-ins/outlook/sideload-outlook-add-ins-for-testing).

 ### Try it out

 Once the add-in is loaded use the following steps to try out the functionality.

-1. Open Outlook on Windows or in a browser.
+1. Open Outlook on Windows, on Mac, or in a browser.
 1. Create a new message or appointment.

     > You should see a notification at the top of the message that reads: **Please set your signature with the PnP sample add-in.**